Swapna's revelations against CM in smuggling-case stir up political storm | Law-Order

 ''There is a lot more for me to say'', she added.

-Subsequently, the drama surrounding the case unfolded further with Kerala Assembly legislator and former minister K T Jaleel on Wednesday lodging a police complaint demanding a probe into the alleged conspiracy behind the fresh allegations levelled against Vijayan and his family by Suresh.

-Earlier in the day, LDF convener E P Jayarajan had told the media that there was a ''well-planned conspiracy'' behind the ''baseless allegations'' against the chief minister and the State government should investigate into the matter and find out those behind it.
+As the Congress continued its onslaught against the government seeking CM's resignation over the issue, LDF convener E P Jayarajan told the media that there was a ''well-planned conspiracy'' behind the ''baseless allegations'' against the chief minister and the State government should investigate into the matter and find out those behind it.

 After her revelations before the media, subsequent to recording her 164 statement, Vijayan had issued a statement dismissing Suresh's claims and allegations as ''baseless''.